cbaurtx/TubeRadio/README.md

 The antenna and the tickler coil both have 8 turns.
-The antenna coil is wound on to of the input tank coil and the tickler coil is side by side of the other coils at a distance of 10mm.
+The antenna coil is wound on top of the input tank coil and the tickler coil is side by side of the other coils at a distance of 10mm.

 The design files are for KiCad version 9.